muonium/translations/CONTRIBUTING.md

 ### Code Style

-Please use following style: Intend mode `Spaces` and Intend size `4`.
-If you have done this (you can adjust that at the top of the file right of `Edit file`) you can use tabs, they automatically will turn into four spaces.
+Please use following style: Intend mode `Spaces` and Intend size `4` in the Github web editor.
+If you have done this (you can adjust that at the top of the file next to `Edit file`) you can use tabs, they automatically will turn into four spaces.

 ### Mistakes